02 Jul [Scam Alert] Fake Coinbase Emails Trick You Into Sharing Your Coinbase Login Credentials

 Impersonating Coinbase, scammers send you an email, informing you that your Coinbase account is “disabled” and that you have to unlock it via a button attached in the email.

 The button actually contains a phishing link.
 If you fall for the scam and click, you will be taken to a fake Coinbase login page and asked to enter login credentials.
 Scammers will them record the sensitive information and use it to take control over your account.
 Don’t let them!

 CoInbase Hi Customer, Your CoInbase Has Disable It looks like someone else may have acces to your account, so we’ve temporarily locked it to keep your personal informations in safe.
 To unlock your account, you may need to pass a security check.
 Note that attempting to access someone else is a violation of CoInbase terms.
 It may also be illegal.
 To unlock your account access please enter the link below : SIGNIN Reply to all

 How to Protect Yourself

-- NEVER click links or attachments from unknown sources.
+- Messages instructing you to get paid via links are suspicious.
+NEVER click links or attachments from unknown sources.
 Use Trend Micro Check to detect scams with ease!

 If you found this article helpful, please share to protect your family and friends!